Mmiri | Wai

 Mmiri| Wai

-Relation through the element of water as a way to show respect for differences, similarities & journeys we each hold is important.
-I believe that a more profound relationship can be built through our connection to nature and our connection to the wai which we reside.
-To honor and to embody the gifts that have been passed down to us.
+I viewed a relationship through the element of water as a way to show respect for differences, similarities, and journeys we each held.
+I believed that a more profound relationship could be built through our connection to nature and the wai that sustained us.
+To honor and embody the gifts passed down to us was a central focus.” – Mary Adeosun

-Mmuo Mmiri is a female deity with variant names, and the sustainer of sea life, the bringer of hope, provider of help and protection, the bringer of gifts and exotic things.
-Indeed, she is said to hold the key to the gate that leads to the world of solutions.
-Whenever the Igbo pray, he or she does not forget to add ka uzo anyi buru uzo mmiri, which means, “may our journey follow the path of the stream”.
-It is she who guides people to exotic lands, and chooses to permit human beings to travel and reach their destinations on top of the sea (Kanu 2013, 2015). –
+Mmuo Mmiri is a female deity with variant names, revered as the sustainer of sea life, bringer of hope, provider of help and protection, and giver of gifts and exotic things.
+She was believed to hold the key to the gate leading to the world of solutions.
+Among the Igbo, prayers often included the phrase ka uzo anyi buru uzo mmiri, meaning “may our journey follow the path of the stream.”
+She guided people to exotic lands and permitted them to travel and reach their destinations across the sea (Kanu 2013, 2015).

-KANU, I. A. (2022).
-Chapter 3: Ecological Significance of Mmuo Mmiri (water spirits) in Igbo Philosophy And Religion.
-In African eco-philosophy: Cosmology, consciousness and the environment (pp. 31–39). essay, AUTHORHOUSE UK.
+Kanu, I. A. (2022).
+Chapter 3: Ecological Significance of Mmuo Mmiri (water spirits) in Igbo Philosophy and Religion.
+In African eco-philosophy: Cosmology, consciousness, and the environment (pp. 31–39).
+AUTHORHOUSE UK.